mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Bootstrap/index.md

 ## Settings > Hosts > Extras > Bootstrap

 Bootstrap is a popular HTML, CSS, and JS framework.
 Use the Bootstrap Extra to quickly set up a document root.
+The basic template from Bootstrap is provided, along with the js, css, and fonts directories from Bootstrap.
 More information about Bootstrap can be found [here](https://www.getbootstrap.com){:target="_blank"}.

 ![MAMP](BootStrap.png)